vismaya418/Hand-Gesture-Recognition-system/README.md

-# 🤖 AI Hand Gesture Automation Hub
+#  Hand Gesture Recognition system

-An AI-powered Hand Gesture Recognition and Computer Automation System built using **Python, OpenCV, MediaPipe, TensorFlow, and Streamlit**.
+ A Hand Gesture Recognition and Computer Automation System built using **Python, OpenCV, MediaPipe, TensorFlow, and Streamlit**.
 The application recognizes hand gestures in real time using a webcam and performs system actions such as controlling volume, taking screenshots, media control, mouse control, and more.

 ---